 - The script will continue to set everything up for you, and provides the information to enter into vCommander.

-Use the information provided in the Add Managed System dialog in vCommander.
+Use the information provided in the Add Cloud Account (Managed System) dialog in vCommander.

 Repeat this process for each subscription you want to add to vCommander.